aayc/dap-demo/README.md

 # DAP Demo - Debug Adapter Protocol Playground

 A complex data analysis pipeline with hidden secrets and subtle bugs for demonstrating DAP debugging capabilities.
+The perfect playground for teaching a coding agent to use the debugger in order to pass tests by setting breakpoints to observe stack frames, variables, etc.

 ## Structure